 How To Make:

 You can also add your jackfruit to a food processor and pulse for an easier shredding process.
 Just make sure not to over process your mixture.
+This is my favorite method as it is much quicker!
+Keep in mind it won’t have the exact same meaty texture as shredding by hand or with a fork.

 Next, chop your onions and mince your garlic.